lioshi/WonderCacheBundle/README.md

 ```

 ## Usage
-Into a controller you can run() wonderCache and specified optionnaly entities which arer linked to the controller response.
+Into a controller you can run() wonderCache and specified optionnaly entities which are linked to the controller response.
 The following exemple means that the controller's response depends on (or is linked to):
-- 3 packs
+- 3 packs with ids 1, 65 and 988
-- 2 exports
+- 2 exports with ids 65 and 22
 - all cars

-Exemple's code for a controller
+Exemple's code for a controller:

         $this->container->get('wonder.cache')
             ->run()